 Fluid Ounce to Metric Conversions

-If you are making a recipe from a country that uses metric measurements, such as Britain and India, the ingredient list may look a little foreign to you.
+If you are making a recipe from a country that uses metric measurements, and you are from one that doesn't.
 Instead of struggling and second-guessing, simply convert the liquid metric measurements to fluid ounces, and then if need be, convert to cups, tablespoons, or teaspoons.
 The conversions are rounded to the nearest whole number; for example, 1 fluid ounce is 29.57 milliliters, but for simplicity sake, we will say 30 milliliters.

 |15 ml.||1/2 fl. oz.|

 |473 ml.||16 fl. oz.|